Death of Me (film): Production

 In July 2018, it was announced that Maggie Q and Luke Hemsworth had been set to star in the film, with Darren Lynn Bousman directing from a screenplay by Ari Margolis, James Morley III and David Tish.
 In August 2018, Alex Essoe also joined the cast.

 Release

 In August 2019, Saban Films acquired distribution rights to the film.
-It was released on October 2, 2020.
+It was released on Digital and On Demand October 2, 2020.
+The film was then released on DVD and Blu-ray on November 17, 2020.

+Box office

+A wide theatrical release was cancelled due to the ongoing COVID-19 pandemic at the time, so the theatrical release instead occurred overseas in countries where theaters had started to open up.
+The film grossed $292,271 internationally.